The parable may not cover the titled theological dispute in detail, but many interpreters believe it does. So let’s explore.

 “saved”: the verb is sōzō (pronounced soh-zoh and used 106 times in the NT), which means “save, rescue, heal” in a variety of contexts, but mostly it is used of saving the soul, as here.
 Please note that subjunctive does not necessarily mean it might not happen, but it can just express purpose (“so that”), as I believe it does here.

 BDAG is the authoritative Greek lexicon, and it says that the verb “saved” means, depending on the context: (1) “to preserve or rescue from natural dangers and afflictions, save, keep from harm, preserve,” and the sub-definitions under no. 1 are as follows: save from death; bring out safely; save from disease; keep, preserve in good condition; thrive, prosper, get on well; (2) “to save or preserve from transcendent danger or destruction, save or preserve from ‘eternal’ death … “bring Messianic salvation, bring to salvation,” and in passive mood it means “be saved, attain salvation”; (3) some passages in the NT say we the forgiven fit under the first and second definition at the same time (Mark 8:5; Luke 9:24; Rom.
 9:27; 1 Cor.
 3:15).
-It looks like the second definition applies here.
+It looks like the first or second definition applies here.

 See my study on the words salvation and saved: